rShetty/awesome-podcasts/README.md

 - [Talking Machines](https://www.thetalkingmachines.com)

   - <b>Description</b>: Conversations with experts in the field, discussions of industry news, and answers to questions.
+  - <b>Frequency</b>  : Every other week

 - [This Week in Machine Learning & AI (TWiML & AI)](https://twimlai.com/)